HIPAA Physical Security

 How to Track Progress After a Physical Audit

-Evidence quality matters as much as closure rate.
-A finding marked resolved without documented proof does not hold up in an audit.
-Require photo evidence, policy updates, or vendor confirmations for each closed item.
+Good proof matters as much as closing items.
+Marking a finding "done" without proof will not hold up in an audit.
+Get photos, updated policies, or vendor sign-offs for each fix.

 % Locations audited